 The Result Area 2 Program aims to achieve its objective by implementing activities that contribute to:

-- Strengthening the coordination capacity of African Regional Economic Communities (RECs), in order advance the regional Disaster Risk Management (DRM) agenda;
+- Strengthening the coordination capacity of African Regional Economic Communities (RECs), in order to advance the regional Disaster Risk Management (DRM) agenda;

 - Assisting RECs in developing planning and policy advisory capacities and knowledge dissemination capacities, so that RECs can better support their Member States in taking informed decisions about building resilience to disasters, and better support regional and sub-regional Programs on DRM; and

 - Providing an advocacy platform and improving cooperation and networking among global, regional, and national technical institutions.
 In addition, leveraging additional outreach to stakeholders to support the development of national plans and to support the improvement of regional capacity for Post-Disaster Needs Assessments (PDNAs) and recovery frameworks.